dvush/cl-evasm/README.md

 Rules for asm writing.

-We use `asm` macro to transform evm assembly DSL to list of assembly mnemonics, `emit-bytecode` function is used to transform the output of asm into hex bytecode.
+We use `asm`, `asm-hex`, `asm-oct` macros to transform evm assembly DSL to list of assembly mnemonics, `mnemonict->octets` function is used to transform the output of `asm` into hex bytecode.

 ## Literals and mnemonics